KONFERENSI ILMU SOSIAL DAN ILMU POLITIK (KISIP) III

 Submission

-Please apply all of the following guidelines to your abstract and your full paper.
+Please follow these guidelines for both your abstract and full paper.

-Before submitting your paper, please consult our Editorial Policies and Publication Ethics below.
+Before submitting, please review our Editorial Policies and Publication Ethics below.

 Submissions should be made in English.
 Authors are welcome to use either American or British spellings as long as they are used consistently throughout the entire submission.
 Please refer to the original spelling for proper nouns and normal institutional titles, and the officials.